w3c/wot-binding-templates/registry-requirements.md

   - Reasons Behind the Requirement:
     - This avoids conflicts that are mentioned in the previous requirement
   - TODO: These terms should be refined based on the additions/changes to the TD 2.0 mechanism, e.g., introducing a `protocol` term, or putting restrictions on URI scheme and `subprotocol` combination, data mapping, etc.
   - DISCUSS: We need to clarify whether the URI scheme and the media type MUST be registered in IANA first.
+Opinions:
-    - Provisional registration could reduce the overhead.
+    - Cris: Provisional registration could reduce the overhead.
 Any new conflicting ones would bring up a discussion but it can still result in "our" provisional getting demoted.
       - Pros: more stable.
 Cons: More overhead and work
+    - Luca: We should require this.
+Otherwise, there can be conflicts (our registry shows one scheme and IANA another).
+We first get a binding submission, at that stage no registration is required.
+After a review by the TF, the submitter should trigger a submission process in IANA.
+    - Daniel: The merged entries should contain finalized registrations at IANA.
+We can get a first PR for submission without any registration in the first place but that PR will not be merged beforehand.
   - DISCUSS: How to identify a higher-level binding in the form
 - A binding that uses a protocol MUST map at least one WoT operation (`op` keyword value such as `readproperty`) to a protocol message and vice versa
   - Reasons Behind the Requirement: